mmartinezluis/My-Online-Store-Sinatra-Project/README.md

 * Create listings to sell items to other users.
 * Edit or delete their listings.
 * Earn funds from sells.
-* Check a list of all his/her listings.
+* Check a list of all their listings.
-* Check a list of all his/her purchases.
+* Check a list of all their purchases.

 SellBy has the potential for many more functionalities.
 Some planned future improvements include:
 * Add a Transaction model.